theborderland/membership/docs/frontpage.md

 # The Borderland Membership Sale

 The Borderland is a co-created community event and organisation.
-We only have participants–there are no spectators, volunteers, artists, or organisers.
+We only have participants – there are no spectators, volunteers, artists, or organisers.
 Besides entry to the event, a membership gives you as much a say in how we organize and what the event is as anyone else.

 Since capacity at the event is limited, we raffle off half of the memberships.
 When you buy a membership you can invite someone.
 We sell the remaining memberships by invitation.